IsaaacLim/42cursus-CPP-Modules/Modules/07/README.md

 - Template functions
 - **Obj: Introduction**
 - Using scope-resolution operator (`::`) to call functions
-  - This just tells the compiler to look in the global namespace for the type/function, which prevents my `name` used to get clobbered by a new definition inside another namespace
+  - This just tells the compiler to look in the global namespace for the type/function, which prevents my `function name` used to get clobbered by a new definition inside another namespace

 ### ex01